MicrosoftDocs/defender-docs/defender-office-365/connectors-remove-blocked.md

      - On the **Decide if you want to notify people when this alert is triggered** page of the wizard that opens, verify or change the following settings:
        - Verify **Opt-in for email notifications** is selected.
-       - **Email recipients**: The default value is **TenantAdmins** (meaning, **Global Administrator** members).
+       - **Email recipients**: The default value is **TenantAdmins** (**Global Administrator** members).
 To add more recipients, click in the empty area of the box.
 A list of recipients appears, and you can start typing a name to filter and select a recipient.
 Remove an existing recipient from the box by selecting :::image type="icon" source="media/m365-cc-sc-remove-selection-icon.png" border="false"::: next to their name.
        - **Daily notification limit**: The default value is **No limit**.

        When you're finished on the **Decide if you want to notify people when this alert is triggered** page, select **Next**.